Jakob-Bach/Small-Portfolios/README.md

-# An Extensive Study of k-Portfolios of Recent SAT Solvers
+# A Comprehensive Study of k-Portfolios of Recent SAT Solvers

 This repository contains the code and text of the paper

 > Bach, Jakob, Markus Iser, and Klemens Böhm.
-"An Extensive Study of k-Portfolios of Recent SAT Solvers"
+"A Comprehensive Study of k-Portfolios of Recent SAT Solvers"

 This document describes the repo structure and the steps to reproduce the experiments.